Galapagos travel Itineraries: how to make the most of your time in Ecuador’s Most Famous Islands

 Puerto Ayora is the heart of Santa Cruz Island and where everything happens.

-In Santa Cruz is where the Charles Darwin Foundation Center is located, where researcher and scientists, local and foreigners look after conservations program to preserve the local flora and fauna and repopulate endangered species.
+In Santa Cruz, the Charles Darwin Foundation Center is located, where researchers and scientists, local and foreign, look after conservation programs to preserve the local flora and fauna and repopulate endangered species.

-Besides, you will find spectacular beaches such as Tortuga Bay beach and Playa Alemanes, El Garrapatero and A spectacular snorkeling spot called Las Grietas.
+Besides, you will find spectacular beaches such as Tortuga Bay beach, Playa Alemanes, El Garrapatero, and A spectacular snorkeling spot called Las Grietas.
 I wrote a detailed post about Santa Cruz that you can find here.

 Baltra Island